alesancor1/alesancor1.github.io/content/posts/simple-app-kubernetes/simple-app-kubernetes.md

 > This issuer uses the **Let's Encrypt** ACME server, there are ways to provide locally stored certs, check the [official documentation](https://cert-manager.io/docs/concepts/issuer/) for more information.

 ### TLS certificates
 For TLS certificates, we will use the `cert-manager` API.
 We will create a certificate object which will be issued by an Issuer.
-The validation process (Letsencrypt Challenge) will generate a secret that will be used by **Httpproxy** to redirect the trafic over TLS.
+The validation process (**HTTP-01 Challenge**) will generate a secret that will be used by **Httpproxy** to redirect the trafic over TLS.

 <details>
 <summary> <b>Show Manifest</b> </summary><div style="margin-left:20px">